 I may be the stupidest person that I know.

 I don’t think I was always so stupid.
-I was second in my class during my junior year in high school, but it was a crumby, suburban public school so this is probably about like being declared Her Royal Highness of the Divine Dipsh*ts (HRHDD).
+I was second in my class at the end of my junior year in high school, but it was a crumby, suburban public school so this is probably about like being declared Her Royal Highness of the Divine Dipsh*ts (HRHDD).
 I still graduated at #11 which is pretty impressive considering I tanked it hard my senior year getting more B’s than I had in the 12 years prior combined.
 I also got a couple C’s.
 And I got an F in Chemistry II during the last six weeks which is especially notable because I had, 2 weeks prior to graduation, received not only the departmental chemistry award, but also the award for outstanding science student of the year.

 Science, math and English were easy for me and outside of doing the work didn’t require much effort.
-History is another story.
-I really sucked at history, economics and government studies, which is to say I had to try in these classes, and so I hated them.
+I sucked at history, economics and government studies, which is to say I had to try in these classes, and so I hated them.
 I now finally feel the void and have been relearning bits and pieces of these subjects as they relate to my current interests.
 For example, I’m not sure one can really understand or appreciate the impact that The Beatles had if they don’t also understand what the world was like during and prior to the 1960s.

 It’s not like I didn’t learn critical thinking and complex problem solving in college.
 I do that boring-ass sh*t at work every day, all day long.

 As far as current events and recent politics are concerned, I’m practically retarded.
 I don’t say that to be offensive.
 And it’s probably not stupidity, it’s ignorance.

 I started this entry yesterday and then came across a related article about a study claiming that people that watch no news at all are better informed about current events than people that watch exclusively Fox News.